-Sites domains will typically be maintained for 60 days after leaving the college.
+Sites domains for students are maintained until July 1 after graduation; Sites domains for faculty or staff who leave the college are terminated after your last day of work.
 It is up to you if you want to transfer your Sites account to a personal account, either with Reclaim Hosting or another web hosting provider, or simply let it disappear.

 If you used Sites to create a digital project that you think would be valuable for the college to keep running after you leave, email R.C.
 Miessler, Systems Librarian, to discuss arrangements to have your digital project archived and maintained.

 What should I use for my Sites domain name?